 NASN School Nurse offers optional open access publishing via the Sage Choice programme and Open Access agreements, where authors can publish open access either discounted or free of charge depending on the agreement with Sage.
 Find out if your institution is participating by visiting Open Access Agreements at Sage.
 For more information on Open Access publishing options at Sage please visit Sage Open Access.
 For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Questions regarding manuscripts can be directed to the editor:

 Peer Review Policy

 All manuscripts must be submitted electronically in Microsoft Word file format (*.doc files).
 Please do not attempt to mimic the format of the typeset newsletter.
-Manuscript text should be in 12-point Times New Roman font, double spaced, with 1-inch margins on all sides.
+Manuscript text should be in 12-point Times New Roman font, double spaced, with 1-inch margins on all sides and the beginning line of each paragraph indented.
 Each image should be numbered (Figure 1, Figure 2, etc.) in order as it appears in text, with instructions in the body of the manuscript on where it should be placed using brackets (e.g., [Insert Figure 1 about here.])